caciviclab/caciviclab.github.io/CODE_OF_CONDUCT.md

 _Forked from [Code for America’s Code of Conduct](https://github.com/codeforamerica/codeofconduct)._

-## Code for America’s Code of Conduct
+## CA Civic Lab’s Code of Conduct

-The Code for America community expects that Code for America network activities, events, and digital forums:
+The CA Civic Lab community expects that CA Civic Lab network activities, events, and digital forums:

 1. Are a safe and respectful environment for all participants.